 Drive New Patients and Keep Them Coming Back

 Driving new patients is as important as keeping them.
 Otherwise, you will be losing their business.
 Your services have to be impeccable and your staff needs to be friendly and professional at all times in order to keep your patients’ coming back.

 As a dentist, you need a system to generate new patients and keep them.
-That’s why at Zivvy, we specialize in helping dental practices generate 3X more new patients using our fully customizable dental marketing strategies tailored to your goals.
+That’s why at Zivvy, we specialize in helping dental practices generate 3X more new patients using our fully customizable New Patient Booster Plan tailored to your goals.
 At the same time, we teach practices how to keep their patients loyal to their practice and that alone can make a huge impact on your annual revenue.
 If you’re interested to learn more, go ahead and schedule a free assessment with our dental marketing experts and we’d be happy to help!